The Benefits Of LPWAN Sensors In The Modern World

 In historic buildings, conditions can rapidly deteriorate.
 Take storms and natural disasters, for example.
 Fallen tree limbs or debris can more easily damage older windows, siding, and even outdoor air conditioning units.
 Real-time alerts instantly notify building management instances as soon as damage occurs, enabling immediate action.

 Flexibility and scalability are crucial to building management as smart cities continue to flourish and expand.
-With the ability to obtain information on real-time conditions, building managers can automate manual processes to free up staff availability and ensure the integrity of building property.
-Moving forward, building preservation, both new and old, will be a focus for cities and municipalities when looking to improve infrastructure and city operations and preserve historic landmarks.
+With the ability to obtain information on real-time conditions, facility managers can automate manual processes to free up staff availability and ensure the integrity of the property.
+Moving forward, building preservation—both new and old—will be a focus for cities and municipalities when looking to improve infrastructure and city operations and preserve historic landmarks.

 Pégulu is Vice President and General Manager of Internet of Things and General Manager, Semtech.
-Prior to this role, he served as the Executive Vice President and General Manager of the Wireless and Sensing Products Group, a position he had held since June 2015.
+Before this, he was Executive Vice President and General Manager of the Wireless and Sensing Products Group, a position he had held since June 2015.
+He held the position of Vice President of Wireless and Sensing Products from June 2014.
+Prior to this appointment, he held the position of Director of Marketing and Applications.
+Mr. Pégulu joined the company in March 2006 and was involved in several key technology initiatives, including LoRa wireless and software defined modem technologies.
+Prior to joining the company, he held positions in chips and systems development at Thomson CSF, Thales, ATMEL, and DibCom in France and China.
+Pégulu holds a Master of Science degree in Electronics and Telecommunications from Institut National Polytechnique of Grenoble, France and is a graduate of the Executive MBA program of ESCP Europe.